 (3) The responsible authority is to be consulted at the time when a proposal for any public work, or for the taking of land for a public work, is being formulated to ensure that the undertaking, construction, or provision of, or the taking of land for, the public work will comply with subsection (2).

+[Section 6 amended by No. 28 of 2010 s.
+6.]

 Part 2 — The Western Australian Planning Commission

 Division 1 — Establishment and management